lurgh/infinitive-jkp717/README.md

 There was a long-standing problem wherein occasionally Infinitive's UI would display incorrect data via the web interface for a second.
 This was due to a bug in the go code and has been fixed in this fork.
 Leaving this note so others familiar with the README will see it.

 #### See Also
 [Infinitude](https://github.com/nebulous/infinitude) is another solution for managing Carrier HVAC systems.
 It impersonates Carrier web services and provides an alternate interface for controlling Carrier Internet-enabled touchscreen thermostats.
 It also supports passive snooping of the RS-485 bus and can decode and display some of the data.
+Note if infinitude is running on the same machine, it may open the serial port and interfere with infinitive's communications with the bus.

 #### Contact

+For this fork, please log an issue in Github if you have questions or requests.

-Andrew Danforth (<adanforth@gmail.com>)
+Original author: Andrew Danforth (<adanforth@gmail.com>)